JS-AK/xlsx-express-operations/README.md

+# xlsx-express-operations
-**xlsx-express-operations** is a Node.js library designed to generate and stream Excel files through various methods using Express.
+- is a Node.js app designed to generate and stream Excel files through various methods using Express.
 It demonstrates different techniques for creating and serving Excel files using `ExcelJS` and `XLSX` libraries.

 ## Features